FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/definitive-guide-to-oauth-2.md

 <!-- BG- Do we need to say that anyone can set up an OAuth provider to verify their own users?
 It's not a central id for the world, just an app or set of apps that verify against it.-->
 <!-- MB	2020-02-14 Our target audience for this article is those who will be using a provider.
 I personally think it's less confusing to just say "pick a provider," but I'm open to more discussion on the topic.-->

-1. **Registration.**
+1. **Register your Application.**

+    **COMMENT (BP): Need to let the reader know that this is a configuration/setup step**

 	After you pick an OAuth provider (like FusionAuth) and install it, you'll need to configure the OAuth settings.
-Each OAuth provider is different, but the end result is you'll they'll ask for some basic details about your app.
+Each OAuth provider is different, but the end result is the provider will ask for some basic details about your app.

-	You'll get two important pieces of identification: a `client_id` and `client_secret`.
+	After you register your application with the OAuth Provider, it will produce two items you will use for the integration in the following steps: a `client_id` and `client_secret`.
-	These are basically your app's username and password.
+	These are basically your app's username and password and will be used later to ensure that only your application is able to communicate with the OAuth Provider.

+    **COMMENT (BP): This needs more explanation because it is super pivotal to understand what redirect URIs are, how they are configured with the OAuth Provider, why they must be defined (security), how they are sent on the login link, etc.**

-	You'll also pick a `redirect_uri`; the next step takes users away from your app, so your OAuth provider needs to know how to get them back.
+	You'll also register a `redirect_uri`; the next step takes users away from your app, so your OAuth provider needs to know how to get them back.

 1. **Authorization.**